Viktoria Maladaeva: Early life and education

 Maladaeva began her activism in her native Buryatia by contributing to her boarding school's newspaper, where she exposed various issues, including abuse by the teaching staff.
 After moving to Saint Petersburg, she competed in the Mrs. St. Petersburg beauty pageant, which was seen as defying the social norm that only ethnically Russian women could participate.
 Her involvement in the pageant drew online harassment, fueled by her outspoken opposition to government policies.

 Activism

 Free Buryatia Foundation

 In response to Russia's full-scale invasion of Ukraine in 2022, Maladaeva co-founded the Free Buryatia Foundation, an advocacy group established to support conscientious objectors from Buryatia.
-The foundation aimed to counteract the Kremlin's narrative that disproportionately involved non-Slavic Indigenous peoples in the conflict.
+The foundation aimed to counteract the government's narrative that presented non-Slavic indigenous participants in the invasion as being responsible for most of the brutality.
 Maladaeva and her colleagues produced videos featuring Buryats speaking against the war, some of which garnered over a million views.
 They also provided legal assistance to those unwilling to fight, highlighting the systemic issues leading to the overrepresentation of ethnic minorities in the military.